prafullkotecha/elia-secchi-gemini-cli-git/README.md

 Please create:
 1. The skill directory structure in memory/skills/code-quality/
-2. A comprehensive GUIDELINES.md following the same pattern as github_stats
+2. A comprehensive GUIDELINES.md following the same pattern as gemini_cli_tips
 3. A daily demand file that runs this analysis each morning

 The demand should skip if there were no commits in the last 24 hours.
 ```

 **What Gemini CLI will do:**
-- Read the existing skill structure (github_stats) for reference
+- Read the existing skill structure (gemini_cli_tips) for reference
 - Create `memory/skills/code-quality/knowledge/GUIDELINES.md` with comprehensive analysis guidelines
 - Create `memory/skills/code-quality/output/README.md` as a placeholder
 - Create `memory/demands/code-quality-daily.md` with proper frontmatter and instructions